Bhagya2005/HireFlow/Readme.md

-# 🤖 SmartRecruit: Revolutionizing Recruitment
+# HireFlow – Representing a seamless recruitment process.

 ## 🚀 Project Overview

-**SmartRecruit** is an innovative open-source project designed to transform the recruitment process through cutting-edge automation and intelligent technologies.
+**HireFlow** is an innovative open-source project designed to transform the recruitment process through cutting-edge automation and intelligent technologies.

 ## 🛠 Problem Statement